marijnz/NativePhysicsBVH/README.md

 There's a debug scene, select the debug drawer in it to see the results of the last ran test.

 ![](https://i.imgur.com/4R6ygoZ.png)

+### To do
+- Ensure thread safety by adding checks, there are none currently
+- Support more primitives such as cylinders and capsules
+- Have more queries and expand existing queries to return more hit data
+- Optimize the Distance query with SIMD operations
+- Improve the performance comparison with Unity.Physics